Fritz Heine: Resisting the Nazis

 As the political temperature increased during the later 1920s, from 1928 Franz Heine began to create a propaganda and publicity department for the party.
 Although one or two local party branches were involved informally in this type of activity, there was, prior to 1928, no national department undertaking it.
 In 1929 he is described as the Technical Head of the Publicity Department ("Technischer Leiter der Werbeabteilung").
 Work included monitoring of newspaper coverage, along with producing pamphlets and posters.
 He was also involved in the early use for party political publicity of sound film.
-The accelerating growth in support for the populist demagoguery and street violence following the Wall Street crash and the ensuing economic depression failed to put an end to his political work.
+The accelerating growth in support for the populist demagoguery and street violence following the Wall Street crash and the ensuing Great Depression failed to put an end to his political work.

 In 1932 Heine was placed on Probation for defamation of a Nazi politician.
 The political tide continued to flow strongly against moderate politics: in January 1933 the Nazis took power and lost little time in transforming Germany into a one-party dictatorship.
 Formally the ban on the SPD was implemented only in June 1933, but by that time the authorities had already been implementing a succession of measures to put an end to political activity – other than on behalf of the Nazi Party.
 After initially working "underground" against the Nazi regime, in May 1933 the Vorwärts ("Onwards" / "Forwards") production team, including Heine was obliged to flee to Prague, still, for historical reasons, till 1945 a multi-cultural city where German was widely spoken.
 They travelled armed, and each carrying several hundred Marks of party funds in cash, leaving the safe in the party headquarters empty except for worthless inflation-era bank notes.